Published since April · 2026

 Centre for Research on Energy and Clean Air · Indonesia Air Quality 2024

-When the Denpasar Lumintang instrument is running, it speaks.
-When it is not, the island's official record is silent — not because there are no pollutants to measure, but because there is no government instrument to measure them with.
-The community data, as Dispatch I set out, is the best long-running public record in the absence of the government one.
-It is an imperfect stand-in.
+When the Denpasar Lumintang instrument is reporting, its readings appear on the portal in the standard international format.
+When it is offline, the island's official record pauses with it.
+The community data, as Dispatch I set out, has carried the long-running public record in the meantime — an imperfect but informative stand-in.

 Sources · Dispatch II